Texas Electricity Deregulation, What Does That Mean?

 Why change what had been "working" for many years?
 Well, back in 1999, the Texas Legislature thought that by passing a deregulation law, they could get rid of electric company monopolies and reduce government control of electricity rates.
 The idea was that multiple Retail Electricity Providers (REPs) would create competition, and competition would drive energy prices down.
 So it made sense theoretically, and the bill passed.

 Since then, the majority of Texas has become deregulated except for about 25% that stayed the same.
 Since it passed, it allowed consumers to choose where they buy their power (just like they can choose their long-distance phone company).
 This allowed for competition for the retail component of your electricity service and spurred the creation of multiple REPs.
-You can find a current list of providers on a website called PowerToChoose.org.
-Also on that website you can do some price comparisons between various retail electricity providers in your area.
+You can find a current list of providers on a website called PowerToChoose.org or Electricity Choice Texas.
+Also on these website you can do some price comparisons between various retail electricity providers in your area.

 So was the change to deregulation worth it?
 The jury is still out, but the consumer has experienced immediate results that have altered buying habits and energy consumption.
 Early results include increased consumer protection through the elimination of monopolies and the emergence of competitive forces.
 Additionally, deregulation has created jobs through the start-up of multiple REP's, including Bounce Energy.
 On the flip side, for the majority of the time Texas has been deregulated, electricity prices have actually gone up, not down.
 In fact, Texans are consistently paying rates higher than the national average.
 Some even argue that large corporations are relocating manufacturing facilities to other states to take advantage of lower electricity costs.
 It is hard to judge whether this is the impact of deregulation, or market prices in general, but should be noted.